-- They also cover wine tasting, which is crucial to being able to describe wines, help guests navigate wine menus, and find the right wine bottle in the right price range.
-And if price range isn’t a thing, the ability to speak knowledgeably about how wines interact with our senses is a great way to upsell drinks at a restaurant or bar.
+- They also cover wine tasting, which is crucial to being able to describe wines, help guests navigate wine menus, and find the right wine bottle price range.
+And if price range isn’t a thing, the ability to speak knowledgeably about how wines interact with our senses is a great way to upsell cocktails at a restaurant or bar.

 - And, finally, each level covers wine service, from all the necessary steps to hitting a standard 5-ounce wine pour every time, the proper wine serving temperatures, and how to decant wine.

 Level 1 Sommelier: What Is an Introductory Sommelier?

 The level 1 sommelier course, also called the Introductory Sommelier course, requires two full days of in-person study.
-The course and exam cover three primary topics at an introductory level:
+The course covers three primary topics at an introductory level: